• Home

 NEW BUSINESS:

-As there was no further business, Ann moved to adjourn the meeting at 6:30pm.
-AJ seconded.
+Ann moved to adjourn the regular meeting to enter Executive Session at 6:34pm.
+Seconded by Joyce.
 All in favor.

 Martha L. Beyersdorf